MrEluzium/ProjectNelson/README.md

 # Project-Nelson
 A text RPG engine made in Python using PyQt5.
-My first personal project in Yandex Lyceum.
+My first project in Yandex Lyceum.